cg94301/fullstack-nanodegree-catalog/README.md

 You need a file called client_secrects.json in the vagrant/catalog directory.
 This file has the credentials for Google OAuth2 API.
 You need to go to developers.google.com and create your own OAuth2 API project.
 That's because you need your own client_id, client_secret and project_id of your choice.
 Udacity OAuth class walks you through the process.

+* Get your Google+ OAuth API credentials and download them in JSON format:

 ```
 {"web": {"client_id":"YOUR_CLIENT_ID",
         "project_id":"YOUR_PROJECT_ID",